10 Best Career Options and Scope after BSc Physics

 Eligibility

-Bachelor’s degree in physics or related field with three-year experience as a counsellor.
+Bachelor’s degree in physics or related field with three years of experience as a counsellor.
 Students who have completed MSc Physics and enrolled in PhD are also eligible.

 Salary